renzbagaporo/depthstream/README.md

 * dscalib - contains the code used for calibrating the stereo cameras before use
 * dscore - contains the CUDA kernels used for computing disparities between stereo images
-* dsdemo - contains three demo applications (1) depthmap display (2) point cloud construction (3) tracked objected distance display
+* dsdemo - contains three demo applications: (1) colorized depthmap demo (2) point cloud demo (3) tracked object distance demo
 * dseval - contains utilty code for evaluating depthstream against the KITTI and Middlebury datasets
 * dsmain - contains the main classes used for using the algorihtm; wraps the kernels in dscore for use in an object-oriented fashion
 * dsmeasure - contains code used to measure object distances to the stereo camera